-Behavioral Health Partnership for Early Diversion of Adults and Youth
+Law Enforcement and Behavioral Health Partnerships for Early Diversion

-The purpose of this program is to establish or expand programs that divert adults and youth with a mental illness or a co-occurring disorder (COD) from the criminal or juvenile justice system to community-based mental health and substance use disorder services (SUD) and other supports prior to arrest and booking.
+The purpose of this program is to establish or expand programs that divert adults with a serious mental illness or a co-occurring disorder from the criminal justice system to community-based services prior to arrest and booking.

-Eliqible Applicants: States and territories; political subdivisions of states; Indian tribes or tribal organizations (as defined in Section 4 of the Indian Self-Determination and Education and Assistance Act; a health facility or program operated in accordance with a contract or award with the Indian Health Service; and public or non-profit entities.
+Eliqible Applicants: States; political subdivisions of states; Indian tribes and tribal organizations acting directly or through agreements with other public and private non-profit entities, or a health facility or program operated by or in accordance with a contract or grant with the Indian Health Service.